A Comprehensive Study of Code-removal Patches in Automated Program Repair: Introduction

 Given the width of possible code-removal patches, we qualify the problem domain as follows.
 We consider faults revealed by either one failing or one crashing test case only, since it is a situation commonly encountered in practice.
 For instance, the Bears benchmark~\cite{Madeiral2019}, which is a benchmark of 251 reproducible bugs from 72 different projects, has 71.32\% of builds with a single failing (38.65\% of the total) or crashing (32.67\% of the total) test case.
 We take the bug data from the Repairnator-Experiments repository~\cite{repairnator}, which is a repository that includes more than 4 thousands builds with a single failing or crashing test case.
 On those 4k+ faults, we perform a deep qualitative analysis, and identify major contributions for the understanding of code-removal patches.

 In a nutshell, the contributions of this paper are:

-\begin{itemize} \item An analysis of nearly 2k failed builds from 674 real Java software projects and their corresponding code-removal patches, that make possible to have a clear view about the effectiveness of code-removal patches on a wide range of programs; \item The definition of a comprehensive taxonomy of code-removal patches that can be exploited to better understand the current limitations of program repair techniques, showing which are the potential issues that cause the acceptance of wrong code-removal patches; \item A comparative analysis of human patches and code-removal patches on the same bug, showing the possibility to exploit automatic code-removal patches to give valuable information to developers about the cause of the problem, e.g., errors in test cases, or flaky tests; \item A freely accessible open science repository containing all the artifacts and the outcome of the analysis, which can be used by other researchers in the program repair community. \end{itemize}
+\begin{itemize} \item An analysis of nearly 2k failed builds from 674 real Java software projects and their corresponding code-removal patches, that make possible to have a clear view about the effectiveness of code-removal patches on a wide range of programs; \item The definition of a comprehensive taxonomy of code-removal patches that can be exploited to better understand the current limitations of program repair techniques, showing the potential issues that may cause the acceptance of wrong code-removal patches; \item A comparative analysis of human patches and code-removal patches on the same bug, showing the possibility to exploit automatic code-removal patches to give valuable information to developers about the cause of the problem, e.g., errors in test cases, or flaky tests; \item A freely accessible open science repository\footnote{\url{https://github.com/repairnator/open-science-repairnator/}} containing all the artifacts and the outcome of the analysis, which can be used by other researchers in the program repair community. \end{itemize}

-The paper is organized as follows. \autoref{sec:background} provides the background knowledge necessary to understand our study. \autoref{sec:methodology} explains the experimental procedure we used to conduct our study, providing details about our choices, and explaining the reasons behind them. \autoref{sec:results} presents the results related to our analysis and provides the answers to our research questions. \autoref{sec:related-works} presents the related work. \autoref{sec:conclusion} provides final remarks.
+The paper is organized as follows. \autoref{sec:background} provides the background knowledge necessary to understand our study. \autoref{sec:methodology} explains the experimental procedure we used to conduct our study, providing details about our choices, and explaining the reasons behind them. \autoref{sec:results} presents the results related to our analysis and provides the answers to our research questions. \minor{\autoref{sec:threats-to-validity} describes the threats to the validity of our results.} \autoref{sec:related-works} presents the related work. \autoref{sec:conclusion} provides final remarks.